Why You’re Still Single: How to Start Daring When Your Body Wants to Hide

 Because we are either frozen or busy performing, we rarely give the other person a fair chance to connect with us.
 It’s as if we’re behind a wall of glass.
 When the meeting inevitably feels awkward, our logical brain rushes in to justify the failure: “They just weren’t the right match for me.”

-We blame “chemistry” or “compatibility,” when in reality the culprit is often a lack of safety.
+We blame “chemistry” or “compatibility,” when in reality the reason is often a lack of safety.
 Chemistry cannot exist when one — or both — nervous systems are locked in high alert.
 This justification allows us to retreat into our comfort zone, but it also keeps us circling back to loneliness.

 The Loneliness of “Above”: The Trophy Effect